mdn/content/files/en-us/learn/css/building_blocks/cascade_layers/index.md

 > **Note:** There is no equivalent of the {{HTMLElement('link')}} method of linking stylesheets.
 Use `@import` to import a stylesheet into a layer when you can't use `@layer` within the stylesheet.

-## Nested layers
+## Overview of nested cascade layers

-Nested layers are layers nested within a named or anonymous layer.
-Each cascade layer, even anonymous ones, can contain nested layers.
+Nested layers are layers within a named or an anonymous layer.
+Each cascade layer, even an anonymous one, can contain nested layers.
 Layers imported into another layer become nested layers within that layer.
+### Advantages of nesting layers
 The ability to nest layers enables teams to create cascade layers without worrying about whether other teams will import them into a layer.
-Similarly, it enables you to import third party stylesheet into a layer without worry if that stylesheet itself has layers.
-Because layers are nestable, you don't have to worry about having conflicting layer names between external and internal stylesheets.
+Similarly, nesting enables you to import third party style sheets into a layer without worrying if that style sheet itself has layers.
+Because layers can be nested, you don't have to worry about having conflicting layer names between external and internal style sheets.
+### Creating nested cascade layers

-Nested layers can also be created using the same methods as described for regular layers.
-For example, they can be created using `@layer` followed by the names of one or more layers, the nested layer name being period-separated.
+Nested layers can be created using the same methods as described for regular layers.
+For example, they can be created using `@layer` at-rule followed by the names of one or more layers, using a dot notation.
+Multiple dots and layer names signify multiple nesting.

-If you nest a `@layer` block at-rule inside another `@layer` block at-rule, with or without a name, the nested block becomes a nested layer.
-Similarly, when a stylsheet is imported with an `@import` declaration containing the `layer` keyword or `layer()` function, the styles get assigned to that named or anonymous layer.
-If that import contains layers, those layers become nested layers within that anonymous or named layer.
+If you nest a block `@layer` at-rule inside another block `@layer` at-rule, with or without a name, the nested block becomes a nested layer.
+Similarly, when a style sheet is imported with an `@import` declaration containing the `layer` keyword or `layer()` function, the styles get assigned to that named or anonymous layer.
+If the `@import` statement contains layers, those layers become nested layers within that anonymous or named layer.

 Digging a bit deeper into the example we included above: